ING Group: Insurance

 ING's insurance business operates throughout America, Asia and Europe.

 In 2009, ING announced plans to separate its insurance business from its main banking operations through two IPO's, one for Europe and Asia and another one for the US.
 The EuroAsia IPO has been delayed while the US IPO is supposed to be completed by the end of 2012.
 Analysts estimate that the insurance arm is worth up to €16 billion.

 As of February 2009, ING Canada (the insurance arm) is no longer a subsidiary of ING Group.
 ING Group's 70% equity interest was spun off for US$2.2 billion.
 The company (which has an 11% share of Canada's property and casualty insurance market) was then renamed Intact Financial Corporation in May 2009.
 ING Group continued to operate ING Bank of Canada, also known as ING Direct Canada.

 ING sold its Malaysian insurance business to American International Assurance in October 2012 for a total of €1.3 billion.

 ING Australia

 ING Insurance Australia was purchased by ANZ in 2009, and rebranded as "OnePath" in 2010.
 ING Australia remains a subsidiary of ING group.

+Former divisions

-ING Investment Management
+NN Investment Partners

 In June 2014, ING announced the IPO of its investment management arm as part of a wider corporate restructuring.
 The business are to be consolidated in NN Group and subsequently floated.
 The IPO was priced on 1 July 2015.
 ING Investment Management was subsequently rebranded as NN Investment Partners.

-Former divisions
+On 19 August 2021, was announced an acquisition of NN Investment Partners by Goldman Sachs for approximately €1.6 billion.
+The sale was completed in April 2022.